esp8266/Arduino/README.md

 - ```WiFi.printDiag(Serial);``` will print out some diagnostic info

 WiFiServer, WiFiClient, and WiFiUDP behave mostly the same way as with WiFi shield library.
-Three samples are provided for this library.
+Four samples are provided for this library.

 #### Ticker ####